IllinoisLegalAidOnline/website-docs/docs/source/rss_feeds.rst

 =============
 To use these feeds as is, copy the full code block and paste into your website.
 Or, you can access the raw RSS file and create your own version.

+The feeds are generated using the Legal Content RSS view.
+The items included are hard-coded in the Contextual Filter as a + delimited list of node IDs.

 Changing the feeds
 ====================